PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 ![ethernet1/2](img/eth2.png)

-Add the following configuration to `sko2019.tf`.
+Add the following configuration to `panos_plan.tf`.
 Note that the **ethernet1/2** interface omits the option to create the default route via DHCP.

 ```hcl
 resource "panos_ethernet_interface" "eth1" {